shovansarkarece/javascript/How_Js_Works/how_js_works.md

 ![image](https://github.com/user-attachments/assets/410191bf-804b-49b0-84b4-b8363927dcdc)
 ![image](https://github.com/user-attachments/assets/458d3ead-7604-4875-8b05-3ae7854b5c3d)

 ## More on inside execution phase
 ### Call Stack
 - **In order to manage the execution contexts, the JavaScript engine uses a call stack.**
 - **The call stack is a data structure that keeps track of the currently executing functions in a program.**
 - **It operates on the Last In, First Out (LIFO) principle, meaning that the last function added to the stack is the first one to be executed and completed.**
+- **The execution context stack, also called the call stack, manages the execution contexts in a Last In, First Out (LIFO) manner.**
+- **Global Context:Pushed onto the stack first.Remains at the bottom until the program ends.**
+- **Function Contexts:Created when a function is invoked.Pushed onto the stack.Removed after execution.**

 ![image](https://github.com/user-attachments/assets/3739b9df-3644-4091-bff5-3ccedb2fcdf1) ![image](https://github.com/user-attachments/assets/569951f2-dd8e-4efb-a9b7-7e4d40d471a1)
 ![image](https://github.com/user-attachments/assets/524db53f-2b00-49d1-85b9-864ee263ae1f) ![image](https://github.com/user-attachments/assets/ad8118f1-0bf0-488a-869c-e88065e7c566)